sosiristseng/sosiristseng.github.io/docs/code/gitlab-ci/index.md

 ### Using SSH keys

-> [!warning]
+> [!WARNING]
-> Currently the private key cannot be masked out of the box and one has to use base64 encoding/decoding.
+> Currently the private key cannot be masked and base64 encoding/decoding is needed.

 You can use a pair of SSH keys to access a git repository
 - The private key would be a [CI/CD project variable](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project)